Winner at a Losing Game: History

 Rascal Flatts' three members (Gary LeVox, Jay DeMarcus, and Joe Don Rooney) wrote the song on their tour bus after a show late one night.
-According to DeMarcus, the trio began a conversation about their musical influences, when the Eagles, a popular soft rock band, was mentioned.
-Inspired by the fact that they would be performing with the Eagles at the 2007 Grammy Awards, the trio decided to write a song that was stylistically similar to the music of the Eagles.
+According to DeMarcus, the trio began a conversation about their musical influences, when the Eagles was mentioned.
+Inspired by the fact that they would be performing with the Eagles at the 2007 Grammy Awards, the trio decided to write a song that was stylistically similar to the music of the band.

 All three members then began to write the song that night.
 They came up with a verse and chorus that, according to Country Weekly, "achingly express[es] a feeling we have all experienced — loving someone who just doesn't love you the same way".
 The next day, DeMarcus added the hook "If love is really forever, then I'm a winner at a losing game", and the song was soon finished.

-LeVox, the lead singer of Rascal Flatts, considers the song special because it is the first single to be written entirely by the band's three members.
+LeVox considered the song special because it is the first single to be written entirely by the band's three members.

+In 2024, DeMarcus ranked the song #5 amongst his favorite songs he and the band had recorded.